michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 <p class="excerpt">
 In the previous post I promised that I would show how I do TDD.
 I am doing it in this blog.
-It is an advance TDD in a sense that in order to appreciate it fully, one should have probably tried various approaches, be aware of some shortcomings when picking either classicist or mockist approach etc. At the same time, this blog should be understood even by beginners as this is yet another way of doing TDD.
-Nothing prevents a person that has never tried TDD to apply this particular approach, even if they do not know the difference between above mentioned classicists and mockists.
+It is an advance TDD in a sense that in order to appreciate it fully, one should have probably tried various approaches, be aware of some shortcomings when picking either classical or mockist approach etc. At the same time, this blog should be understood even by beginners as this is yet another way of doing TDD.
+Nothing prevents a person that has never tried TDD to apply this particular approach, even if they do not know the difference between above mentioned classical and mockist TDD.
 </p>
 <span class="readmore"/>